Main Content

 Type of simulation to run, specified as Code generation or Interpreted execution.

 • Code generation — Simulate the model by using generated C code.
-The first time you run a simulation, Simulink® generates C code for the block.
+The first time you run a simulation, Simulink generates C code for the block.
 The model reuses the C code for subsequent simulations unless the model changes.
 This option requires additional startup time, but the speed of the subsequent simulations is faster than with the Interpreted execution option.

 • Interpreted execution — Simulate the model by using the MATLAB® interpreter.
 This option shortens startup time, but the speed of subsequent simulations is slower than with the Code generation option.
 In this mode, you can debug the source code of the block.

-For more information, see Simulation Modes (Simulink).
+For more information, see Interpreted Execution vs. Code Generation (Simulink).

 Block Characteristics